 HOW TO MAKE A DIY BIRD FEEDER

 WHAT DO BIRDS EAT IN THE WINTER?When its cold and snowy outside, we get to stay indoors and keep warm.
 Let’s find out how our local wild birds survive through the cold winter days.
-Birds are warm-blooded which means they maintain a stable body temperature even when the temperature around them changes.
-Maintening their body temperature within a normal range depends on the amount of heat the bird produces through the food they eat and their behavioral changes.
+Birds are warm-blooded, which means they maintain a stable body temperature even when the temperature around them changes.
+Maintaining their body temperature within a normal range depends on the amount of heat the bird produces through the food they eat and their behavioral changes.
 ALSO CHECK OUT: How Do Polar Bears Stay Warm?
 On cold wintry days birds will fluff up their feathers, which creates pockets of air to keep them warm.
 Some birds perch on one leg, drawing the other leg to the breast for warmth.
 In winter birds may find it hard to get enough food to stay warm.
 Their natural food may be finished or hidden by snow.
 Most insects are dead or dormant.
 Water can be hard to find, and food needed to provide the energy to keep birds warm might be scarce.
-Rich, high energy foods such as seeds, insects and suet are great for birds in winter.
+Rich, high-energy foods such as seeds, insects and suet are great for birds in winter.

 DIY BIRD FEEDER